De Leve

 De Leve (born Ramon Moreno de Freitas e Silva in Rio de Janeiro) is a Brazilian rapper.

 Biography

 Ramon Moreno de Freitas e Silva, better known by his artistic name De Leve, is a rapper from the state of Rio de Janeiro, in the municipality of Niterói.

 He is commonly remembered for his sarcastic rhymes and criticisms of the Brazilian media and professionals, as well as his rap instrumentals with various other styles of music.

 He was a member of the extinct Underground Hip Hop group Quinto Andar and besides his solo career, he is also the lead vocalist of Banda Leme.

-His last work was the EP "Estalactite", which was released by De Leve on YouTube and Soundcloud, respectively.
+His last work was the EP "Estalactite", which was released by De Leve on YouTube and SoundCloud, respectively.
 Perhaps his most popular project is the album "Manifesto 1/2 171", which was titled after fellow Brazilian rapper Marcelo D2's clothes company.

-Currently, De Leve has participated in some new projects.